Close

 • Make sure that at least half of your plate every meal are vegetables

-• Keep them insight!
+• Keep them in plain insight!
 Having a vegetable/fruit basket in the corner of your kitchen will make you think about using it more.

 • Smoothies are a great way to have a variety of vegetables and fruits in one serving!

-• Turn your favourites into healthy alternatives: brussel sprouts, zucchini or kale chips instead of potato chips
+• Turn your favourites into healthier versions of common foods: brussell sprouts, zucchini or kale chips instead of potato chips

 Grain foods: